-Lobster and ocean views have always drawn visitors, but Portland’s up-and-coming restaurant scene, stylish shops, and creative energy are making Maine a hot spot this summer.
+Lobster and ocean views have always drawn visitors, but Portland’s up-and-coming restaurant scene, stylish shops, and creative energy are making Maine a must-visit summer destination.

 Owners Tim Karu and Jacob Krueger integrate environmental sustainability into every part of their inn, from locally sourced and vintage furnishings to farm-fresh fare.
 Modern touches like Eames chairs and Componibili side tables mingle with cozy details like a wood-burning stove and freshly baked pastries each morning.

 5 PORTLAND PIER, 207.772.4828